1973–74 Milwaukee Bucks season

 The 1973–74 Milwaukee Bucks season was the sixth season for the Bucks.
-It would also be Oscar Robertson’s last season in the league.
+It would also be Oscar Robertson's last season in the league.
 This would be the most recent season that the Bucks clinch the best record in the league until the 2018–19 NBA season.
-It was also was the last time the Bucks would be conference champions until the 2020–21 NBA season.
+It was also the last time the Bucks would be conference champions until the 2020–21 NBA season.